autoplot/documentation/javadoc/org/das2/dasml/DasMLValidator.md

-# org.das2.dasml.DasMLValidatorA validator for the dasML language developed for the University of
+# org.das2.dasml.DasMLValidator

- Iowa Space Plasma Wave Group.
+A validator for the dasML language developed for the University of Iowa Space Plasma Wave Group.
 This class is used as a pre-processor to (hopefully) provide clear and helpful error messages.

  Warning:  This class is not thread-safe.
 Unexpected results can occur
     if multiple threads use an instance of this class concurrently.

-DasMLValidator( )
+# DasMLValidator( )
 Creates a new instance of DasMLValidator

 ***